appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 ```

 ### Parallel execution
-Parallel execution of queries in Appsmith allows you to retrieve data from multiple sources simultaneously.
+When executing queries in parallel, Appsmith allows you to retrieve data from multiple sources simultaneously.
 This can be useful when you have multiple queries that need to be executed and the result of one query doesn't depend on the other.

 Each query object in Appsmith has a run method that can be used to execute the query.
 For example, to execute multiple queries in parallel on a button's click, select the JS label next to `onClick` event and separate the run statements using a semicolon `(;)`.
 This executes the queries simultaneously, allowing you to retrieve data from multiple sources in parallel: